Email FacebookTwitterMenu burgerClose thin

 “Blend Out” also tackles the topic of prospecting but from a different perspective.
 Instead of hunting down leads, this book is a blueprint for how to attract them.

-Author Robert Sofia is a marketing guru, and in the book, he shares his best advice on how to present your business’s unique value proposition and get noticed.
+Author Robert Sofia is a marketing expert, and in the book, he shares his best advice on how to present your business’s unique value proposition and get noticed.
 The goal is to connect to prospective clients in a way that’s meaningful but also unique.

 3. “Fanatical Prospecting: The Ultimate Guide to Opening Sales Conversations…”